AdamMooers/upsilon/doc/programmers_manual.md

 Yosys will *silently* fail to compile this, setting `VALUE` to be equal to 0.
 The solution is to use macros.

+## Reset Pins

+On the Arty A7 there is a Reset button.
+This is connected to the CPU and only resets the CPU.
+Possibly due to timing issues modules get screwed up if they share a reset pin with the CPU.
+The code currently connects button 0 to reset the modules seperately from the CPU.

+## Clock Speeds

+The output pins on the FPGA (except for the high speed PMOD outputs) cannot switch fast enough to

 ## Macros